bcnmy/metatx-standard/README.md

 <h3>How to Run test cases</h3>

+NOTE: Make sure you have nodejs version > 12.0.0<br/>
 1. Hardcode the `chainId()` in BasicMetaTransaction.sol to the specific network Id e.g 42 for Kovan etc.
 2. Similarly change the same networkId as above in `BasicMetaTransaction.test.js` at line 13.
 3. Run `npm install` command to install all the dependencies
+4. Run `ganache-cli` in separate cmd/terminal to run ganache client
+5. At last, Run `npm run test` to run all the test cases.

+<h3>How to get test coverage</h3>

+1. Hardcode the `chainId()` in BasicMetaTransaction.sol to the specific network Id e.g 42 for Kovan etc.
+2. Similarly change the same networkId as above in `BasicMetaTransaction.test.js` at line 13.
+3. Run `npm install` command to install all the dependencies
 4. Run `ganache-cli` in cmd/terminal to run ganache client
-5. At last, Run `truffle test` to run all the test cases.
+5. At last, Run `npm run coverage` to run all the test cases.

 This repository is basic implementation of Native Meta Transactions.